 High blood Cholesterol

 Cholesterol is neither bad nor unhealthy.
-Instead, it is an essential compound for every cell structure, and for proper functioning of brain and nerve.
-Low cholesterol level is dangerous and could lead to severe health risk such as hemorrhagic stroke and cancer.
+It is an essential compound for every cell structure.
+Additionally, it is a must for the proper functioning of brain and nerve.

 - Cholesterol builds and maintains cell membranes.